-These were Starehe students in a photo taken in 2005.
-Located in Nairobi, Starehe has a stately library, a music band, a magnificent chapel, a swimming pool, a space-age clinic, a fire-fighting squad, computer labs, automatic generators, flat playing fields and boarding houses that foster brotherhood.
+Starehians, 2005.
+Based in Nairobi, Starehe Boys' Centre has a stately library, a music band, a magnificent chapel, a space-age clinic, a fire-fighting squad, a swimming pool, flat playing fields, and boarding houses that nurture brotherhood.

-The school also has competent teachers.
-And it admits bright boys, the crème de la crème.
-As for me, it was an honor making friends with such bright boys and teachers like John Mwaura and Franklin Etyang'.
+It also has competent teachers and admits bright boys, the crème de la crème.
+It was an honor to make friends with such bright boys, and some teachers I met there, like Simon Libafu and Cecilia Kiprop, are now my friends on Facebook.

-What's more, the school provided me with an opportunity to identify and develop my interests.
-Not only did I give speeches and play the piano during evening assemblies, I also learnt to use computers in the institute division of the school.
+Perhaps more important were the opportunities I had to explore and nurture my interests.
+Not only did I give speeches and play the piano during evening assemblies, I also learnt to use computers in the institute division.

-I was advised to be of good courage, to hold fast that which is good, to listen for the voice of truth, to think fairly, to love widely, to witness humbly, to render to no man evil for evil, to strengthen the faint-hearted, to support the weak, to help the afflicted, to honour all men, to love brotherhood, to build bravely, and to serve God.
+I was also advised to be of good courage, to hold fast that which is good, to listen for the voice of truth, to think fairly, to love widely, to support the weak, to honour all men, to love brotherhood, to build bravely, and to serve God.

-And I was prayed for that God may succour me in temptation, preserve me in danger, assist me in every good work, bless me in all my ways, keep me in the knowledge of His love, prosper me in all things good and keep me in the way that leads to eternal life.
+And I was prayed for, that God may succour me in temptation, preserve me in danger, keep me in the knowledge of His love, prosper me in all things good, and keep me in the way that leads to eternal life.

 ---------------------------------------------------------------------